| Title: | Penalized Linear Mixed Models for Correlated Data |

 Optional: other arguments to be passed to |

-The file path to the newly created '.rds' file
+The file path to the newly created .rds file

-temp_dir <- tempdir() colon_dat <- process_delim(data_file = "colon2.txt", data_dir = find_example_data(parent = TRUE), overwrite = TRUE, rds_dir = temp_dir, rds_prefix = "processed_colon2", sep = "\t", header = TRUE) colon2 <- readRDS(colon_dat) str(colon2)
+temp_dir <- tempdir() colon_dat <- process_delim(data_file = "colon2.txt", data_dir = find_example_data(parent = TRUE), overwrite = TRUE, rds_dir = temp_dir, rds_prefix = "processed_colon2", sep = "\t", header = TRUE) colon2 <- readRDS(colon_dat) str(colon2)temp_dir <- tempdir() colon_dat <- process_delim(data_file = "colon2.txt", data_dir = find_example_data(parent = TRUE), overwrite = TRUE, rds_dir = temp_dir, rds_prefix = "processed_colon2", sep = "\t", header = TRUE) colon2 <- readRDS(colon_dat) str(colon2)

-packagePreprocess PLINK files using the bigsnpr
+bigsnpr packagePreprocess PLINK files using the bigsnpr package

-process_plink( data_dir, data_prefix, rds_dir = data_dir, rds_prefix, logfile = NULL, impute = TRUE, impute_method = "mode", id_var = "IID", parallel = TRUE, quiet = FALSE, overwrite = FALSE, ... )
+process_plink( data_dir, data_prefix, rds_dir = data_dir, rds_prefix = NULL, logfile = NULL, impute = TRUE, impute_method = "mode", id_var = "IID", parallel = TRUE, quiet = FALSE, overwrite = FALSE, ... )process_plink( data_dir, data_prefix, rds_dir = data_dir, rds_prefix = NULL, logfile = NULL, impute = TRUE, impute_method = "mode", id_var = "IID", parallel = TRUE, quiet = FALSE, overwrite = FALSE, ... )

 data_dir |